Create an NFS file share with a custom configuration - Amazon Storage Gateway

 Create an NFS file share with a custom configuration

-Use the following procedure to create a Network File System (NFS) file share with custom configuration.
-To launch an NFS file share with default settings, see Create an NFS file share with default settings.
+Use the following procedure to create a Network File System (NFS) file share with a custom configuration.
+To create an NFS file share using default configuration settings, see Create an NFS file share using the default configuration.

 Note